yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Textiles      | Vessels       |
 | **20**  | Weapons       | Fuel          |

-### Create the Heart
+### The Heart

+The **Heart** is always a **Refuge** of some kind, a place of relative calm and safety.
+It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.
 Roll 2d20 and combine the results.

 |         |            |                             |
 | ------- | ---------- | --------------------------- |